SCHH-Commons/website-template/_posts/2005-03-07-markdown-local-image.md

 ---
 layout: post
-title: Example post with local image and Markdown formatting
+title: Post using local image and Markdown text formatting
-description: An example post using a local image.
+description: Example post using a local image and text formatting using Markdown.
 date: 2025-03-07
 author: John Doe
 tags: image markdown